publiclab/publiclab-archive/notes/bsugar/04-29-2019/part-i-how-to-create-a-relational-diagram-of-the-public-lab-database.md

 ---
-title: "PART I: How to create a relational diagram of the Public Lab database."\ntagnames: 'database, networks, activity:new, programming, diagrams'
+title: "PART I: How to create a relational diagram of the Public Lab database."

+tagnames: 'database, networks, activity:new, programming, diagrams'
 author: bsugar
 path: /notes/bsugar/04-29-2019/part-i-how-to-create-a-relational-diagram-of-the-public-lab-database.md
 nid: 19174